 Those precooked lentils, rice, and squash at the store?
 The precut and shredded veggies?
 That rotisserie chicken?
 Yes, these convenience foods sometimes come with a premium price tag, but when you’re really busy, they can be a key to making meals come together faster.
 And with a hungry toddler underfoot, fast and easy is often essential.

-Of course, the other big key to managing the seemingly endless toddler feeding demands is to try not to worry too much about the daily diet.
-Some days my girl does eat more fruit than anything else and often she goes days without a green.
-But if I look at her diet over the course of a week, it usually all balances out.
+TIP: Of course, the other big key to managing the seemingly endless toddler feeding demands is to try not to worry too much about the daily diet.
+Some days my kids eat more fruit than anything else and often they goes days without a green veggie.
+But if I look at what they eat over the course of a week, it usually all balances out.
+When in doubt, zoom out to the bigger picture!